 As relevant here, "eligible service" includes "non-critical, but essential governmental service" provided by a facility that is open to the general public at little or no fee.
 Id. at 12.
 Such non-critical services include "museums, zoos, community centers, libraries, homeless shelters, [and] senior citizen centers."
-44 C.F.R. § 206.22(e)(7).
-The types of activities that FEMA specifies as making a facility eligible for disaster relief grants include:
+44 C.F.R. § 206.221(e)(7).
+Activities that make a facility eligible for relief grants include:

-- "Art services" including "arts administration, art classes, [and] management of public arts festivals"; - "Educational enrichment activities" such as "car care, ceramics, gardening, ..., sewing, stamp and coin collecting"; - "Social activities" such as "community board meetings, neighborhood barbeques, [and] various social functions of community groups"; and - "Performing arts centers with the primary purpose of producing, facilitating, or presenting live performances."
+- "Art services" including "arts administration, art classes, [and] management of public arts festivals"; - "Educational enrichment activities" such as "car care, ceramics, gardening, . . . , sewing, stamp and coin collecting"; - "Social activities" such as "community board meetings, neighborhood barbeques, [and] various social functions of community groups"; and - "Performing arts centers with the primary purpose of producing, facilitating, or presenting live performances."

 FEMA Policy Guide at 14.
 But FEMA policy states that "facilities established or primarily used" for religious activities are simply "not eligible."
-Id. at 12.
-If a building is established or used more than 50% of the time for "religious activities, such as worship, proselytizing, religious instruction," it is not eligible for PA grants.
+Id. at 12 (emphasis added).
+If a building is established for religious purposes, or used more than 50% of the time for "religious activities, such as worship, proselytizing, religious instruction," it is not eligible for PA grants.
 Id. at 15-17.
 Houses of worship are thus effectively excluded from access to disaster relief grants.